-As detailed in [1,21], our parser has been implemented by using the classical DCG's (Definite Clause Grammars) resource of the Prolog language, since it is a convenient notation for expressing grammar rules.
-Once the application is loaded inside a Prolog interpreter (in our case, Sicstus Prolog v.3.12.5), it shows a menu which includes options for loading, parsing, listing and saving fuzzy programs, as well as for executing fuzzy goals (see Figure 3).
+As detailed in [1, 19, 22, 23], our parser has been implemented by using the classical DCG's (Definite Clause Grammars) resource of the Prolog language, since it is a convenient notation for expressing grammar rules.
+Once the application is loaded inside a Prolog interpreter (in our case, Sicstus Prolog v.3.12.5), it shows a menu which includes options for loading, parsing, listing and saving fuzzy programs, as well as for executing fuzzy goals.